 John Rockwell’s piece announcing the result in the New York Times was headed “Shocking!
 Offensive!
 But Being Pleasant is Beside the Point”–which is typical of the paper’s obtuseness.

 Being pleasant isn’t beside the point; it is the opposite of the point, which is not the same thing at all.
 The point is precisely to be shocking and offensive, but the ability to be so depends partly on the continued willingness of the artistic establishment to act as if it thinks that there is some other point to justify someone in being shocking and offensive.

 Yet beneath this mummery of social responsibility it’s not as if we don’t know that such people do these things in order to get noticed, or that the prize is being given for publicity rather than art.
 What’s interesting is that we don’t really care.
 We’ve acknowledged, in effect, that we’ve given up on art–interestingly, one of Perry’s stunts not long ago was to have himself photographed, as Claire, standing on the steps of the Tate Gallery and holding up a banner reading: “No More Art”–and are challenging the wackos and sickos of the world, or those who can persuasively turn themselves into a reasonable facsimile of wackos and sickos, to come up with ever more outlandish ways for us to feel naughty and, dread word, “outrageous.”
 It’s not art and it’s not much, but it’s (apparently) all we have.

-— James Bowman is Resident Scholar at the Ethics and Public Policy Center in Washington and American editor of London’s Times Literary Supplement.
+James Bowman is a resident scholar at the Ethics and Public Policy Center.